ODESSA: In popular culture

 The First Order, the main antagonists from the Star Wars sequel trilogy, were based on the concept of ODESSA, in particular the theory that several Nazis escaped into Argentina.

 Bormann's survival and the ratline are also part of the History Channel TV series Hunting Hitler (2015–2018) in which former CIA agent Bob Baer, Gerrard Williams (author of Grey Wolf: The Escape of Adolf Hitler) and Tim Kennedy, a former member of the 7th Special Forces Group of the US Army, try to prove that Hitler might have survived WWII and fled to Argentina.

 ODESSA and another secret society was mentioned in Terry Hayes' novel I Am Pilgrim.
 In the novel, the main character, disguised as an FBI agent in Damascus, is searching for a secret passage and encounters a tunnel with German inscriptions.
 Names of SS military personnel involved with the construction of the tunnel are listed.

+ODESSA serves as the main antagonist in the Blake and Mortimer comic The Curse of the Thirty Denarii, in which ODESSA members hunt for the 30 pieces of silver given to Judas in exchange for betraying Jesus, believing it will help them take over the world.